vjanz/flask-cache-redis/README.md

 ```

 ### Test the application (API)
 We can use `curl` to make requests to our API.
-We have only one endpoint `/universities`.
+There is one endpoint `/universities`, so let's test that out.

 ```curl
 curl localhost:5000/universities?country=Germany